-MDOT is shifting its focus to improve its workforce and succession planning, developing a framework to institutionalize practices that will improve the agency's ability to continue to recruit and develop an exceptional workforce.
-To be successful in this effort over the long term, MDOT decided to consolidate many of the functions related to recruitment, training, employee development and performance excellence into a single Office of Organizational Development.
+MDOT is focusing on improving its workforce and succession planning, developing a framework to institutionalize practices that will improve the agency's ability to continue to recruit and develop an exceptional workforce.
+To be successful in this effort over the long term, MDOT consolidated many of the functions related to recruitment, training, employee development and performance excellence into a single Office of Organizational Development.
 Among other things, the office will provide support and expertise on a department-wide basis through the delivery of diverse specialized services, including:

-- Process Improvements: Assist MDOT work areas in the reengineering of multidisciplinary business processes. - Facilitation and Partnering: Provide services to enhance the quality and effectiveness of collaborative efforts between internal and external entities. - Strategic Planning and Teambuilding: Provide facilitation services to clarify strategy, proactively work toward common goals, and assist work groups to function as a cohesive, efficient, and effective unit. - Educational Support: Serve as the registrar for MDOT educational activities and coordinate the Education Support Program for employees. - Employee Development: Manage the Workforce Development Program with a curriculum targeting all MDOT employees, as well as a specialized curriculum for supervisors and managers. - Employee Acknowledgement: Administer the department-wide acknowledgements in exemplary performance, customer service, years of service, and retirements. - Electronic Communication: Provide services to MDOT employees to enhance effective and efficient communication, including webinar, audio-visual equipment, and online survey services.
+- Recruitment and Workforce Program Coordination: Lead MDOT recruitment efforts and coordinate workforce programs that create awareness and workforce pipeline opportunities for full-time employment in hard-to-fill positions. - Process Improvements: Assist MDOT work areas in the reengineering of multidisciplinary business processes. - Facilitation and Partnering: Provide services to enhance the quality and effectiveness of collaborative efforts between internal and external entities. - Strategic Planning and Team Building: Provide facilitation services to clarify strategy, proactively work toward common goals, and assist work groups to function as a cohesive, efficient, and effective unit. - Talent Review Process: Facilitate talent review meetings throughout the department for leaders to collectively identify ways to strengthen and develop MDOT's workforce. - Educational Support: Serve as the registrar for MDOT educational activities and coordinate the Education Support Program for employees. - Employee Development: Manage the Workforce Development Program with a curriculum targeting all MDOT employees, as well as a specialized curriculum for supervisors and managers.

+- Employee Engagement: Serve as the MDOT champion for the State of Michigan Employee Survey and improve organizational effectiveness through employee engagement. - Employee Acknowledgement: Administer the department-wide acknowledgements in exemplary performance, customer service, years of service, and retirements. - Electronic Communication: Provide services to MDOT employees to enhance effective and efficient communication, including webinar, audio-visual equipment, and online survey services.